 Soft Sponge or Non-Abrasive Scrubber

 Ideal for removing chocolate residues, such soft sponges scratch the mold’s surface without causing any damage.
-While applying gentle scrubbing strokes, you get to lift excess chocolate for cleaner chocolate-making.
+While applying gentle scrubbing strokes, lift excess chocolate for cleaner chocolate-making.

 -